Interested in knowing how to build a medical app for doctors?

 - Use XCTest and the Experitest mobile device lab to test the app.

-- Read “Submit your apps to the App Store”, and publish your app to the Apple App Store.
+- Read “Submit your apps to the App Store”, and publish your app to Apple’s App Store.